 Just because you can feasibly sell anything to anyone online doesn’t mean you should.
-It’s best to start with a few products you understand well, and to grow gradually as you learn more through experience.
+It’s best to start with a few products you know you can sell, and to grow gradually as you learn more through experience.
+Even Amazon started with just one category (books).
 Buying every remotely promising product you find is a sure way to bury yourself in unsold inventory.

 Tracking customer behavior is a major challenge for brick-and-mortar marketing teams.
 This has pushed many into creating membership programs that trade discounts for data about the customer’s buying habits.
 Ever get a card at Rite Aid or Price Chopper?
 That’s what I’m talking about.